The Dangers of Refrigerator Water Filters

-Refrigerator water filters have become commonplace in many homes, as they are meant to filter out any remaining contaminants such as lead or rust in our water before we drink it.
+Refrigerator water filters have become commonplace, as they are meant to filter out any remaining contaminants such as lead or rust in water before we drink it.
 The ability of these filters to purify water is measured in microns; the lower the micron rating, the greater ability the filter has to capture small contaminants.
 Refrigerator water filters often use carbon and have an average rating of 20 microns, meaning they mostly remove contaminants that affect taste and smell.
 Refrigerator water filters cannot be relied on to remove all particles and bacteria that may be harmful to anyone drinking that water.

 The number one risk involved with drinking water purified by a refrigerator water filter is that often the refrigerator filter fails to remove all the contaminants in the water.
 Studies have shown that microorganisms such as salmonella and coliform often make their way past water filters, and these contaminants can be seriously detrimental to your health.